Severe acute respiratory syndrome (SARS)

-There are several laboratory tests that can detect the virus if someone suspects they've been infected.
-Doctors can test blood or tissue to see if the SARS pathogen is present.
-However, there is not a specific medicine that has been found to treat SARS.
-Patients will often take a combination of antiviral drugs normally used to treat HIV/AIDS, which can help avert serious complications and deaths from SARS.
+There are several laboratory tests that can detect the virus if health care providers suspect someone has been infected.
+They may test blood or tissue to see if the SARS pathogen is present.
+Unfortunately, even if the virus is detected, there isn’t a specific medicine available to treat the virus.
+That being said, people who are infected are often given supportive therapy, such as oxygen, to help avert complications and deaths from SARS.

-- Wearing disposable gloves if you have contact with an infected person's body fluids or feces.
+- Wearing disposable gloves if you have contact with feces or fluids from a person who has been infected with SARS

-- Wearing a surgical mask and glasses when you're in the same room as a person with SARS.
+- Wearing a surgical mask and glasses when you're in the same room as a person who is infected

-- If you have a compromised immune system, then avoid exposure to those infected with SARS.
+- If you have a compromised immune system, try to avoid exposure to those who are infected

-It is recommended to follow these protocol for at least 10 days after signs and symptoms have disappeared.
+It’s suggested to follow these precautions for at least ten days after signs and symptoms of SARS have disappeared.

 For more detailed information on this virus, check out the Centers for Disease Control and Prevention (CDC) SARS information page and the World Health Organization (WHO) SARS information page.
 It’s also worth noting that the WHO has stopped reporting daily statistics regarding infections, indicating that the SARS outbreak has continued to be contained.